You can run Butler SOS on several platforms, each with their own pros and cons. This section should help you decide which platform is right for you.

 Running Butler SOS in Docker.
 Installation and configuration.

-How to run InfluxDB and Grafana using Docker.
+How to use Butler SOS with InfluxDB and Grafana using Docker.

 Was this page helpful?